ovenzeze/nimship-agent/DEV_GUIDE.md

 3. **Testing and Debugging**
 - Use CLI for quick tests
 - Utilize Playground for interactive testing
+- Run pytest for comprehensive testing, including remote development tests
 - Monitor agent behavior through logs
+- Check for skipped tests and ensure all dependencies are installed

 ## Extension Guidelines